Lesson 3 Homework Practice Writing Equations

 Understanding the Basics of Equation Writing

 Before diving into practice problems, it's crucial to understand what an equation represents.
-An equation is a mathematical statement that asserts the equality of two expressions, typically separated by an equal sign (=).
+Consider this: an equation is a mathematical statement that asserts the equality of two expressions, typically separated by an equal sign (=).
 The goal is to find the value(s) of the variable(s) that make the equation true.

 When writing equations from word problems, students must identify key information, determine the relationships between quantities, and express those relationships using mathematical symbols.
 This process involves recognizing keywords that indicate specific operations, such as "sum" for addition, "difference" for subtraction, "product" for multiplication, and "quotient" for division.